What to Do If the Optic Nerve Is Damaged?

 After years of research and clinical studies, Prof. Dr. med.
 Bernhard Sabel developed a method that can help patients with optic nerve damage to improve their visual performance.
 For this purpose, he works in a multidisciplinary research network with physicians from Italy, Poland, Finland, and Germany.
 Currently, with his treatment of visually impaired patients after a stroke, he is pursuing a modern treatment approach, which is also the subject of the international research project REVIS.

-What is visual restitution for vision loss?
+But what do we mean by visual restitution for vision loss?

 Visual Restitution Is a Modern Treatment Method for Vision Loss Due to Optic Nerve Damage.

-Back to Better Vision After Vision Loss Due to Illness
+Restore Vision After Vision Loss Due to Illness

-With the modern Savir method, patients can regain better vision through electrostimulation.
+With the newly developed Savir method, patients can regain better vision through electrostimulation.
 Electrostimulation is performed with a special brain stimulation device consisting of a stimulation unit and stimulation electrodes that are attached to the forehead.
 It is a device that has been tested in clinical studies and tested and approved by the German health authorities.
 The treatment procedure and the technical equipment used are constantly being further developed in ongoing research projects such as the REVIS project.